sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 ### Displaying asymptotic solutions

-In order to analyse the results we have that performs these analyses in R software: Displaying asymptotic solutions.R.
+In order to analyse the results we have that performs these analyses in R software: `Displaying asymptotic solutions.R`.

 This file creates temporal evolution and pie charts for the asymptotic solutions.